 The first time through the above steps can be demanding.
-Then, if your analysis is updating regularly, it is far easier vunerabilities and capacities
+Then, if your analysis is updating regularly, it is far easier ssessing risk: threats, vunerabilities and capacities

 This will help you making informed decisions about security and protection.

 Understanding the concepts of threats, vulnerability and capacity in security.